urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 The Scheme code has the advantage that it reads almost English-like as one works through the logic, but implicitly relies on familiarity with the `if`/`then`/`else` structure and function application using `()` (on which more soon).

 The Hoon code uses the `%` function application runes (differentiated by number of arguments) to apply the function calls.
-With syntactical sugar, this looks similar to the Lisp call, with `++roll` instead of `apply` and `++lent` instead of `length`.
+With syntactic sugar, this looks similar to the Lisp call, with `++roll` instead of `apply` and `++lent` instead of `length`.

-Throughout I will use code examples for Lisp written in the Scheme dialect taken from [Rosetta Code](https://rosettacode.org/wiki/Category:Scheme).
+Throughout I will use code examples for Lisp taken from [Rosetta Code](https://rosettacode.org/wiki/Category:Scheme).
 I will select or compose Hoon examples to be structurally similar to the Lisp code in order to facilitate comparison.
 I will also avoid sugar syntax that would obscure the structure of the Hoon code; in some cases this will make it slightly less readable than its equivalent in practice.

 ### Syntax in Lisp